 Vestibule: 9.8 and 7.8 square feet

-Just because other picks on this list are more than double in price, the Fortress 2P from Marmot is still an excellent choice for the winter camper or mountaineer.
+Even though other picks on this list are more than double in price, thefrom Marmot is still an excellent choice for the winter camper or mountaineer.
 The tent is solidly built and extremely roomy with two entrances and two vestibules for storing gear.

-Marmot didn’t skimp when it built the Fortress 2P tent — its a rugged tent for its relatively low price point.
-The company uses 40D polyester no-see-um mesh and a beefy 68D polyester for the floor, canopy and rain fly.
-The exterior is waterproofed and the interior seam sealed so the tent won’t leak.
+Marmot didn’t skimp when it built the Fortress 2P tent — it’s a rugged tent for its relatively low price point.
+The company uses 40D polyester no-see-um mesh and a beefy 68D polyester for the floor, canopy, and rain fly.
+The exterior is waterproof, and the interior is seam-sealed so the tent won’t leak.
 Heavy-duty straps and buckles on the rainfly are an extra guarantee that the tent will still be standing even when the winds start to howl.
-We tested the tent in high winds and snow and felt warm and cozy during our first winter storm of the season.
+We tested the tent in both high winds and snow and felt warm and cozy during our first winter storm of the season.

 Packed Weight: 3 pounds, 1 ounce

 Thefrom MSR is a rugged two-pole pyramid tarp for backcountry explorers who want a simple shelter for their winter adventures.
 It includes two poles and has a slight catenary cut that makes it easy to get the correct pitch.
 We were able to get the right pitch on our first try, which is a testament to the carefully-crafted designed.

 MSR uses a rugged 30D nylon coated with silicone and urethane in its Twin Sister tarp.
 It is pitched so snow will fall right off and seam-sealed to keep rain and sleet from seeping into your living space.
 Two doors provide easy access to a spacious interior that is suitable for two people and their gear.
 There are no vestibules, but the interior is large enough that they are not needed.